 H.B.
 No. 1384 amends the Transportation Code to enhance the enforcement of standards for commercial motor vehicles by establishing a requirement for "probable cause" before certain enforcement actions can be taken.
-Specifically, it allows weight enforcement officers, certified noncommissioned employees of the Department of Public Safety, municipal police officers, sheriffs, and deputy sheriffs to stop, enter, or detain a motor vehicle only if they have probable cause to believe that the vehicle or its operator is in violation of the law or applicable federal safety regulations.
+Specifically, it allows weight enforcement officers, certified noncommissioned employees of the Department of Public Safety, municipal police officers, sheriffs, and deputy sheriffs to stop, enter, or detain a motor vehicle only if they have probable cause to believe that the vehicle or its operator is in violation of applicable laws or regulations.
 This change aims to ensure that enforcement actions are based on reasonable suspicion rather than arbitrary decisions.

-The bill also clarifies the roles of noncommissioned employees in the enforcement process, stipulating that they may only take enforcement actions under the supervision of a commissioned officer if their inspections warrant such actions.
-The amendments to Sections 621.402 and 644.103 reflect these changes, emphasizing the importance of probable cause in the enforcement of vehicle weight regulations and compliance with safety standards.
+The bill also clarifies the authority of noncommissioned employees to weigh vehicles and take enforcement actions at commercial motor vehicle inspection sites, stipulating that such actions must be conducted under the supervision of a commissioned officer.
+The amendments to Sections 621.402 and 644.103 reflect these changes, emphasizing the necessity of probable cause in various enforcement scenarios.
 The act is set to take effect on September 1, 2025.

 Statutes affected: